composer/composer/doc/00-intro.md

 php -r "readfile('https://getcomposer.org/installer');" | php
 ```

-This will just check a few PHP settings and then download `composer.phar` to
+The installer will just check a few PHP settings and then download `composer.phar`
-your working directory.
+to your working directory.
 This file is the Composer binary.
 It is a PHAR (PHP
 archive), which is an archive format for PHP which can be run on the command
 line, amongst other things.